Wagon rides available Saturdays & Sundays and the week of March Break from 10:00a.m. to 2:00p.m.

 Sugar Bush Tour:

 On returning to the front of the farm, the tour will proceed to the Sugar House.
 This is where the sap is processed into maple syrup.
-A description of the d fired evaporator), and the drawing off of the finished product, filtration, bottling and labeling, ready for the consumer.
+A description of the wood fired evaporator, and the drawing off of the finished product, filtration, bottling and labeling, ready for the consumer.